brianm998/starry_timelapse_airplane_remover/algorithm.md

 These are called `Blobs` in the Star code.

+A first level of filter is done here, where we look back at the original image around the pixels which we have identified as part of each blob.
+If the signal we're observing is because of a moving lighted object, then it is almost always the case that any nearby pixels in the original image are less bright than the pixels in the blob.

+Other signals can show up in the subtraction image which do not follow this rule.
+Moving landscape is one.
+Partially, but not fully aligned bright stars are another.

+So before being added to the initial list to blobs to consider, a quick check of nearby pixels on the original source image is performed, which can throw out nearly half of the blobs in many cases.

 ### Step #4, apply heuristics to filter out groups

 In step #4, a set of heuristics is applied to the potentially large group of blobs from step #3.